A quest for order amid cyber insecurity

 - Despite the presence of both state and non-state actors, only the states have the right of oversight.

-- There is no single authority for the global cyberspace like the World Health Organization, which can monitor, assess, advise and inform about fulfilment of state commitments, in however limited or unsatisfactory a manner.
+- There is no single authority for the global cyberspace like the World Health Organization, which can monitor, assess, advise and inform about the fulfillment of state commitments, in however limited or unsatisfactory a manner.

 - To put it simply we are still searching for the cyber "rules of the road".